cdl-geneseo/geneseo-dictionary/C/Chestnut-Street.md

 # Chestnut Street

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Chestnut Street

 Created by  Unknown User (tjc13), last modified on Oct 05, 2008

 Chestnut Street (NN): a street in the village of Geneseo that is perpendicular to Main Street.
 Definition of approximately 20% of those surveyed.
 (F06) (new word) Unknown by approximately 80% of those surveyed.